AMENDED AND RESTATED BYLAWS

 - The leadership of a CTXVOAD member organization shall designate the primary representative and one alternate representative in their initial application for membership in CTXVOAD, and advise the Membership & Growth Committee (by no later than January 15th of each year) of any changes to its representative designations.
 Routine changes to the primary and alternate representatives should be made no later than ten (10) days prior to the next regular CTXVOAD meeting.

-- The representative has voice for, and (if a Partner organization representative) shall vote for, his or her organization at all meetings.
+- The representative has voice for his or her organization at all meetings.
 Other representatives from the same organization have voice, when recognized by, and, at the discretion of the Chairperson.
 The intent is that there be a reasonable exchange of ideas in a timely fashion without monopoly by multiple representatives of a single member organization.

 - A representative who misses fifty percent (50%) of the regular and special meetings in a twelve-month period shall receive a reminder letter from the Secretary/Treasurer that his or her organization’s failure to attend such meetings has been duly noted.
 A copy of the reminder letter shall be sent simultaneously to the leadership of the representative’s organization.